music-practice-tools/youtube-current-time/README.md

 # youtube-current-time

 Provides a large clear time counter when YouTube videos are playing.
-Works with YouTube players that are embedded into a web page (with some restrictions including not the YouTube website).
+Stays visible (unlike the player controls) and stay fixed while you scroll and interact with the webpage.
+It works with YouTube players that are embedded into a web page (with some restrictions including the YouTube website).

 ![A large clear timer overlayed on a video](demo.png?raw=true "The timer in action")